COVID-19 and the National Diabetes Services Scheme (NDSS)

 Insulin is the hormone which unlocks the cells in your body and allows the sugar (glucose) in your blood to be used for immediate energy needs, or it is stored to be used later on.

 High blood glucose levels can cause long term health problems.
 Early diagnosis and treatment of diabetes along with lifestyle changes will have positive health effects on these conditions.
+A recommended annual diabetes cycle of care can be accessed here through podcasts.

 Type 1 and type 2 are the two main types of diabetes, although gestational diabetes can sometimes develop during pregnancy.